Is Ativan addictive?

 - Financial Issues

 Is Ativan habit forming?
 A habitual user will eventually need more Ativan to produce the same effects.
 Often, clients addicted to benzo are aware they have a problem and may even desire to quit, but they cannot.
 Withdrawal symptoms can make quitting even more difficult.
-Rehab, therapy, and medically assisted detox can help those struggling with Ativan dependence overcome their habit as safely and successfully as possible.
+Getting admitted to an Atavan rehab facility can help those struggling with Ativan dependence overcome their habit as safely and successfully as possible.

 Understanding Ativan (Lorazepam)